Ecuador w/ Jordan Jensen | You Be Trippin' with Ari Shaffir

 And we move to a different land.

-And then we, I mean, we can usually grow corn on anything, so we'll just grow a shit ton of corn to feed to cows to fill up their stomachs.
+And then we, I mean, we can usually grow corn on anything, so we'll just grow a shit ton of corn to feed to cows to to fill up their stomachs.

 And then, but yeah, we just like, but they have like a whole thing where you don't use pesticides because then you can reuse the soil.

-And you know, they have this thing called the three sisters, I think.
+You know, they have this thing called the three sisters, I think.
+And it's like three crops.

 And if you use one crop all the time, it'll rob the soil of like one of the nutrients and kind of be like whatever.
+And then you got to go fallow for a year.

 Let the soil kind of come back.